Julian-O/PySLOBS/README.md

 Instances of SlobsClass should only be constructed through Services methods and methods on other instances.

-Objects may have properties (such as names) that can be accessed.
+Instances may have properties (such as names) that can be accessed.
 Be careful that the values of these properties may be out-of-date if the value was changed within the app or if it was changed through a different instance referencing the same SLOBS resource.